graphitejs/server/README.md

 ## How to use

 After install `@graphite/server` you have to create your first model.
-I recommend creating a folder called models and follow the pattern matching the filename with the Type name.
+We recommend creating a folder called models and follow the pattern matching the filename with the Type name.

 #### Types